AmitaiB/reading-ios-introToObjects-ios-0615-public/README.md

 @end
 ```

 If you place a method or property in your `.m` file, it will be "private", and only visible to other users of the class in which those methods and/or properties are defined.
 Just an aside: Methods and properties defined in your .m are not actually unavailable to a third party; however, they do not announce themselves either.
-Someone who really wanted to know what the insides of your classes looked like could get in their and check out your classes' innards.
+Someone who really wanted to know what the insides of your classes looked like could get in there and check out your classes' innards.
 (In fact, programmers do this regularly with Apple's proprietary Cocoa framework!)

 ######Example
 ```objc